 Cooperation with contract processors and third parties

 If, in the course of our processing, we disclose data to other persons and companies (processors or third parties), transfer it to them or otherwise grant them access to the data, this is only done on the basis of a legal authorisation (e.g. if the data must be transferred to third parties, such as payment service providers, in accordance with Art.
 6 Para.
 1 letter b DSGVO for the fulfilment of the contract), if you have given your consent, if a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).

 If we commission third parties to process data on the basis of a so-called “contract processing agreement”, this is done on the basis of Art.
 28 DSGVO.

 Transfers to third countries

-Rights of data subjects
+Rights of the data subjects

-Pursuant to Art.
-17 DSGVO, you have the right to demand that the data concerned be deleted immediately or, alternatively, to demand that the processing of the data be restricted pursuant to Art.
-18 DSGVO.
+In accordance with Art.
+17 DSGVO, you have the right to demand that data concerning you be deleted immediately, or alternatively, in accordance with Art.
+18 DSGVO, to demand that the processing of the data be restricted.

 Right of withdrawal